tmdc-io/whitepapers/DataOS Introduction/README.md

 This architecture enables safe, explainable, and traceable AI behavior while eliminating the data quality issues that plague current AI implementations.

 **Semantic Memory for Enterprise Agents**
+*Enhanced Tier 3 (Core Kernel) Metadata Registry for AI applications*

+The existing metadata graph and schema evolution capabilities in DataOS's Core Kernel are extended to support AI agents.
 Because all data products in DataOS are semantically versioned with complete lineage tracking, AI agents can maintain institutional memory that includes:

 - **Historical Understanding**: How metrics and business definitions have evolved over time
 - **Schema Evolution Awareness**: Automatic adaptation to data structure changes without breaking agent workflows